Option Greeks Explained in Crypto

 Delta: Directional Sensitivity

-Delta measures how much the price of an option changes for every $1 move in the underlying asset.
+Delta measures how much the price of an option changes when the underlying asset moves.

 Example